 Steps to follow to enroll in ECS RIDE:

-- Read the description above for Nova.
+- Read the section above for “Undergraduate Research”.

 - Follow the link to the Trello boards to get a sense of the kinds of things you could do as part of Nova.
 Make sure those sound fun.
 These lists are certainly not exhaustive, so lots of other things could be added.